otr4j/otrv4/otrv4.md

   TLV 3
   TLV 7   context: 0x0001
 ```

+> REMARK the example suggests 4 keys, but the text suggests only the keys derived from the base key are relevant.
+The example is somewhat misleading.

+> FIXME update example to show `0x00420000` to emphasize use of 4-byte context even if only 2 bytes of data are provided.

 Three keys can, therefore, be calculated from the already derived extra
 symmetric key: